 It is a good idea to learn about how much a credit card transaction would really cost before going through with the purchase.
 You can check for yourself by using a credit and debt management calculator.
 Check out a “minimal payment credit card calculator,” which can tell you:

 - Your total cost with minimum payments

 - How many payments it will take to pay off the entire balance with minimum payments

+Credit companies usually make huge profits by offering teaser rates and low minimum payments.
+Those are ways of maintaining their income by keeping consumers in debt for 10, 20, or even 30 years.
 Instead of adding to their income, you might consider building a savings account by depositing what you would have spent on your minimum monthly credit card payments.